Is Camper Van Life Your Ultimate Freedom or a Hidden Headache?

 The concept of work-life balance has been taken to a whole new perspective as many people are choosing to leave the stresses of the corporate world.

-More people are breaking free from the traditional 9 to 5 jobs, and now taking more freelance roles that will give them more flexibility, and therefore more time to travel.
+More people are breaking free from traditional 9-to-5 jobs and now taking on more freelance roles that offer greater flexibility, and therefore more time to travel.

-If you are craving for travel, it’s no chance you did not consider or aren’t considering the digital nomad and the camper van life.
+If you’re craving travel, it’s no surprise you’ve considered the digital nomad and camper van life.

-A digital nomad is the type of person who earns by working remotely, which allows them to live life in a nomadic way.
+A digital nomad is someone who earns by working remotely, allowing them to live life in a nomadic way.

-A lot of digital nomads are working away from home, mostly living in a camper van, as opposed to paying for rent and living in just one place.
+A lot of digital nomads work away from home, often living in a camper van instead of paying for rent and staying in one place.

-Some say Jenelle Elliana is an industry plant—for having come out of nowhere but still able to gain 1.3 million subscribers from just 1 youtube video in only 3 weeks.
+Some say Jenelle Eliana is an industry plant—having come out of nowhere yet gaining 1.3 million subscribers from just one YouTube video in only three weeks.

-Many say she was just at the right timing or got the algorithm right.
+Many say she was just at the right time or got the algorithm right.

-If you’re considering to adopt a camper van lifestyle, here’s the good, the bad, and the ugly that you should know.
+If you’re considering adopting a camper van lifestyle, here’s the good, the bad, and the ugly that you should know.

 Having more flexible hours is one of the reasons why people become a digital nomad or adopt a camper van life.